DanielDSM23/Tic-Tac-Toe_IOS/README.md

 - Two-player mode for competitive gameplay.
 - Automatic detection of game results (win, draw).
 - A replay feature to start a new game.
-- A responsive layout that adapts to different iOS devices.

 ## Screenshots